guilespi/blog/source/_posts/2013-11-28-zipkin-distributed-tracing-using-clojure.markdown

 date: 2013-11-28 13:05
 comments: true
 categories:
-- clojure
+- Clojure
-- zipkin
+- Zipkin
-- distributed systems
+- Distributed systems
 ---
 When you have a system with many moving parts it's usually difficult trying to understand which one of those pieces is the culprit, say for instance your home page is taking 3 seconds to render and you're losing customers, what the hell is going on?